Winthrop Rockefeller: 1966 Arkansas gubernatorial election

-Governor of Arkansas 1967-1971
+Governor of Arkansas 1967–1971

+Tenure

 The Rockefeller administration enthusiastically embarked on a series of reforms but faced a hostile Democratic legislature.
 Rockefeller endured a number of personal attacks and a concerted whispering campaign regarding his personal life.

 Scholars Diane Blair and Jay L. Barth continue: "As long as Rockefeller led the Arkansas Republicans, the party had a progressive, reformist cast, and those whom Rockefeller had brought into the party continued to dominate party offices and shape presidential preferences until 1980," when the nomination and election of Ronald Reagan of California as president and Frank D. White as governor moved power within the state GOP "sharply to the right."
 Ultimately the growth of the Republican Party was slower in Arkansas than in the other southern states in the post-segregation era.
 Blair and Barth attribute sluggish GOP development to "tradition, [which] is important to rural people.
 They are looking for ways to stay with the Democratic Party; they have to be run off."

 According to his biographer, Cathy Kunzinger Urwin, Rockefeller's "good-government" reform proposals included: revision of the Arkansas State Constitution, governmental administrative reorganization, election law reform (a "little Hatch Act" to prohibit state employees from engaging in political activities on the job), teacher tenure, taxpayer-funded kindergarten under Amendment 53, adult and continuing education programs, rehabilitation and vocational training in the corrections system, and the recurring attempts at industrial recruitment.
 One of Rockefeller's most publicized "good-government" reforms was the ending of illegal gambling in the resort city of Hot Springs.
 He also made headway in streamlining state government and secured passage of a state minimum-wage law.